Skip to main content

 executeAction("qvDSHRestoreDashboard")

 Switches between different versions of the dashboard, allowing users to restore original, personalized, or handle non-existent versions.
+Indicates which dashboard version is being restored.

 Applicable Views: Interact